Nexfinity/CakeyBot-Wiki/feature/support-tickets.md

 **Transcript Channel:** Selecting a transcript channel will unlock the ability to save ticket history to the selected channel.
 Which will allow staff to review old closed/deleted tickets.

-**Auto Save Transcripts:** The option requires premium.
-If enabled, it will automatically create transcripts for all closed tickets.
-A transcript channel will have to be configured/set for this to function.
+**Auto Save Transcripts:** If enabled, it will automatically create transcripts for all closed tickets.
+A transcript channel will have to be configured/set for this to function. <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>

 # Usage/Creating Tickets